Caesarea Development Corporation: Activities

 The foundation operates on the lands leased by the Caesarea Edmond De Rothschild Foundation from the state of Israel.
 It regulates the designs of housing projects in the area, and handles municipal activities such as garbage collection, gardening and street maintenance.
 It receives revenue from the sale of land in Caesarea, as well as fees paid by residents.
 Until 2004, the corporation was also responsible for local education and the enforcement of housing rules, which are now under the jurisdiction of Hof HaCarmel Regional Council, which Caesarea became part of that year.

-According to its 1962 agreement with the Israeli Government, the Foundation's profits are meant to go towards the development of Higher Education in Israel.
+Per its 1962 agreement with the Israeli Government, the Foundation's profits are meant to go towards the development of Higher Education in Israel.
 According to a 2011 report by State Comptroller Micha Lindenstrauss, the Corporation donated small amounts to the development of higher education until 1989.
 Between 2005 and 2010, the Corporation donated 167 million NIS to higher education, beneath the 185 million stipulated by its 1989 agreement with the Israeli government.